 – pocket lining: two pieces: 6’’ x 9½’’; 7’’ x 9½’’

 – zipper: at least 9½’’ long

 Templates for the overlay (at the end of this tutorial you can download the templates).
-You can make the overlay in different shapes, I made two for you and my favorite is the one with rounded edges.
+You can make the overlay in different shapes, I made six for you.

 You will reuse these templates so it is best to print the templates on cardstock.